borgbackup/borg/docs/faq.rst

   ``repokey`` mode and use a blank passphrase for the key file.
 See :ref:`encrypted_repos` for more details.

-Using ``BORG_PASSCOMMAND`` with MacOS Keychain
-  MacOS has a native manager for secrets (such as passphrases) which is safer than just using a file as it is encrypted at rest and unlocked manually (fortunately, the login keyring automatically unlocks when you login).
+Using ``BORG_PASSCOMMAND`` with macOS Keychain macOS has a native manager for secrets (such as passphrases) which is safer than just using a file as it is encrypted at rest and unlocked manually (fortunately, the login keyring automatically unlocks when you login).
 With the built-in ``security`` command, you can access it from the command line,